niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 message coding becomes a domain-independent commodity service like compression, encryption, or session management, allowing model developers to focus on information requirements.

-The RDF approach assumes that NIEM developers' primary motivation is to create an ontology.
-Information modeling assumes that applications can satisfy all requirements without a knowledge model but can reference one if it exists.
+The RDF approach assumes that NIEM developers' primary motivation is to create an ontology and define NIEM messages to be an [ontology serialization](#owl) using XML/RDF, JSON-LD, or Turtle.
+Information modeling assumes that applications can satisfy all requirements without needing an ontology but can reference one if it exists.
-Application developers can use a knowledge graph for enrichment of data obtained using NIEM messages, but NIEM IM designers and developers are not required to either create or understand ontologies.
+Application developers can use a knowledge graph for enrichment of message data defined by an IM, but NIEM IM designers and developers are not required to create or understand ontologies.
+This separation of responsibilities simplifies the creation of new domain content; design simplicity is the primary motivation for using an information model rather than an ontology.

 ![Information-reqts](information-reqts.jpg)